Erikharmens/Foodie-collection/README.md

 ## Created with React + Vite and Tailwind

-- npm init vite foodie-collection.
-Select react -> react-ts.
+## Requirements

+- Node 16.14 or higher

+## How to
-- npm add react-router-dom
+- npm install

-- npm install -D tailwindcss
+- npm run dev